Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: Discussion

 \subsection{Learning from observations}

 Rather than learning from DEM simulation data, one may want to use observation data of ice floe fields to learn the rheology.
 Such observations could come from satellites or ice floe trackers.
 Since obtaining stress data is extremely challenging \cite{ParnoPolashenksiParnoEtAl22}, a learning approach based on strain rates and stresses, i.e., using \eqref{eq:stress-misfit}, is generally infeasible.
 The velocity learning approach proposed in this work is a more suitable approach, as it does not require stress data.
 Instead, it minimizes the objective \eqref{eq:vel-misfit}, which compares ice velocity data with simulated ice velocities.
 The latter are the solution of the governing continuum equation, whose solution requires knowledge of the ocean and wind drag forces $\tau_o$ and $\tau_w$.
 Estimates of these forcing terms may be available from atmospheric and ocean measurements combined with modeling.
+An additional difficulty arises in the optimization of the NN weights; since stress data is unavailable, the two-step optimization procedure in which the stress misfit $\mathcal{J}_s$ is minimized to provide an initial guess for the velocity-based optimization cannot be carried out.
+We find that the velocity-based optimization converges with less accurate initial guesses, but often falls into local minima far from the global minimum if initialized with randomly-selected weights.
+For this reason, applications of this framework to observational data should consider the construction of good initial guesses or modifications of the optimization algorithm that make it more robust.